JonnyBeoulve/Cryptocurrency-Checker/README.md

 https://cryptocurrency-checker.herokuapp.com/

-Note that this is an in-development version of the program that has known bugs and missing features.
+Note that this is an in-development version of the program that has some bugs and is not feature complete.

 ## How to Use the Program
 1. From terminal, install node dependencies by typing 'npm install' in the root folder.